CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 one SmartRedis client active for the consumer application.
 The consumer application client invokes the following SmartRedis commands:

-  1) ``poll_list_length``         (check when the next aggregation list is ready)
+  1) ``poll_list``  (check when the next aggregation list is ready)
-  2) ``get_datasets_from_list``   (retrieve the data from the aggregation list)
+  2) ``get_list``   (retrieve the data from the aggregation list)

 The input parameters to the test are used to generate permutations of tests with varying configurations.

 ## Why Standard Deployment for Data Aggregation vs Colocated?

 SmartSim-Scaling supports standard deployment for all three data aggregation tests.
 For standard deployement, the Orchestrator database and the application will be launched on different nodes: database nodes and client nodes.
-To perform data aggregation, each client will create a new thread to try to grab a dataset from multiple database shards.
+The client performing the data aggregation will spawn a number of threads, determined by the environment variable `SR_THREAD_COUNT` to retrieve datasets from the list in parallel.
+Each thread is assigned to a specific database shard, so increasing `SR_THREAD_COUNT` higher than the amount of shards is not likely to increase performance.

+For example, if you had a dataset list of length 8 (each dataset stored on a separate shard), then you could pull all 8 of them simultaneously if you had 8 threads for SmartRedis which is hypothetically 8x faster than requesting them one at a time with colocated deployement.

 Co-located deployment supports a database on the same node as the application.
-If we used co-located deployement for data aggregation, there would be no performance benefit since it would aggregate the data in serial.
+If we used co-located deployement for data aggregation, there would be no performance benefit since it would aggregate the data in serial like mentioned previously.

-For example, if you had a dataset list of length 8 (each dataset stored on a separate shard), then you could pull all 8 of them simultaneously if you had 8 threads for SmartRedis which is hypothetically 8x faster than requesting them one at a time with colocated deployement.

 ## Data Aggregation Standard - C++ Client